influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/security.md

 #### User provisioning

-InfluxData creates user accounts on the InfluxDB Cloud Dedicated system via Auth0.
+InfluxData uses Auth0 to create user accounts and assign permission sets to user accounts on the InfluxDB Cloud Dedicated system.
 After a user account is created, InfluxData provides the user with the following:

 - An **Auth0 login** to authenticate access to the cluster